 On this page you can explore the interfaces between the aged care and health systems in more detail.

 This information focuses on ‘stable aged care users’ (that is individuals who used the same aged care type for the year) of the 3 biggest aged care programs—permanent residential aged care, home support and home care—across the year in 2016–17, as well as a sample group of non-aged care users for comparison.
-These groups of older Australians are described in more detail in the AIHW report Interfaces between the aged care and health systems in Australia—first results.
+These groups of older Australians are described in more detail in the AIHW report Interfaces between the aged care and health systems in Australia.

 People using aged care were more likely to have prescriptions dispensed to them than people who did not use aged care

 - In 2016–17, around 98–99% of people using aged care services had at least one prescription, compared with 93% of people who did not use aged care.

 - Most people had prescriptions for multiple medicines—the median number of distinct medicines dispensed per person in 2016–17 was 10 for people for each of the community-based aged care groups, 11 for people living in permanent residential aged care, and 6 for people who had not used aged care.

 - Medicines for the cardiovascular system were the type most dispensed for people using community-based aged care and those with no use of aged care.
 For people living in permanent residential aged care, the most commonly dispensed medicines were those that act on the nervous system.

 A bar graph shows the proportion of people in the four groups with at least 1 prescription dispensed by type of medication, age and sex.
 For each type of drug, the proportion was generally larger among people living in residential care, but this differed between aged groups.

 Reasons for visiting an emergency department varied between different groups of aged care users